 One of the great contributions that Open Bionics has made to overcoming limb differences is the realization that prostheses are more than just artificial devices attached to one’s body.
 They can also be hi-tech, ultra cool, and as much a part of one’s personal style as clothes, shoes, or hairstyle.

 How important is this new emphasis on the attractiveness of a prosthesis?
-While we are not aware of any formal study on its emotional impact, we suspect it is monumental.
-Children who felt isolated or self-conscious because of their limb difference appear to be much more confident after receiving a Hero Arm.
+Children who previously felt isolated or self-conscious because of their limb difference appear to be much more confident after receiving a Hero Arm.
 Instead of being teased or bullied by classmates, they are now being admired.
 Some classmates are even asking how they can get a bionic arm!

 Of course, this isn’t just about appearance.
 Note the new capabilities that the Hero Arm has given this young artist:

 Open Bionic’s Leadership

 Open Bionics was founded by Joel Gibbard and Samantha Payne in 2014.

 As is the case of many of the smaller bionic companies, they seem driven as much by a genuine passion to help others as they do a desire to build a successful company.

 Joel started working on robotic hands in his teens and designed hundreds of prototypes before bringing the Hero Arm to market.
 Here he is in a 2014 TEDx Talks video discussing his early experiences and his commitment to helping those with limb differences.